rakesh-4482/LearnToCode/Onlinecompiler/HLD_DOCUMENTATION.md

 ## 1. System Overview

-ByteSmith is an intelligent coding learning platform that provides an interactive environment for learning algorithms and data structures.
+LearnToCode is an intelligent coding learning platform that provides an interactive environment for learning algorithms and data structures.
 It features a web-based IDE, real-time code execution, and AI-powered assistance.

 ## 2. Architecture